MahmoudYidi/bearnav2/README.md

 The new version of **bearnav2** comes with a simple GUI for controlling mapping and repeating actions.
 To use the GUI:

-1. Launch the ROS2 nodes:
+1. Source the setup.bash and Launch the ROS2 nodes:
     ```bash
     ros2 launch bearnav2 bearnav2_launch.py
     ```